Bush v. Gore: Stay of the Florida recount

 By December 8, 2000, there had been multiple court decisions about the presidential election in Florida.
 On that date, the Florida Supreme Court, by a 4–3 vote, ordered a statewide manual recount of undervotes.
-On December 9, ruling in response to an emergency request from Bush, the U.S. Supreme Court stayed the recount.
+Bush then filed an emergency request to the U.S. Supreme Court asking to stay the recount.
+Justice Antonin Scalia, contending that all the manual recounts being performed in Florida's counties were illegitimate, urged his colleagues to grant the stay immediately.
+On December 9, 2000, the five conservative justices on the Court granted the stay, with Scalia citing "irreparable harm" that could befall Bush, as the recounts would cast "a needless and unjustified cloud" over the legitimacy of Bush's election.
+In dissent, Justice John Paul Stevens wrote, "counting every legally cast vote cannot constitute irreparable harm."
+Oral arguments were scheduled for December 11, 2000.
 The Court also treated Bush's application for relief as a petition for a writ of certiorari, granted that petition, requested briefing from the parties by 4 p.m. on December 10, and scheduled oral argument for the morning of December 11.